shidoitsuka/another-miku-bot/README.md

 ```
 And you are good to go!
 ### Contribute!
 OwO
 Want to contribute?
 Great!
-You are very welcomed ❤
+You are very welcomed! ❤
 ### License
 Miku-bot is Licensed under the [MIT License](https://github.com/shidoitsuka/another-miku-bot/blob/master/LICENSE)